break-stuff/dia-date-picker/README.md

 # Dia Date Picker

-Dia Date Picker is a light weight framework agnostic date picker and calendar component.
-It is designed from the ground up to be accessibility (a11y), internationalization (i18n), and theming in mind.
+Dia Date Picker is a lightweight framework agnostic date picker and calendar component.
+It is designed from the ground up with accessibility (a11y), internationalization (i18n), and theming in mind.

 ## Installation